kurchi1205/ai_coding_test/README.md

 - I have subtracted the test similarity of each image from the Threshold Similarity .
 - If the **result <=0.01** , then the test image is an apple else not

-#### For getting results, run Testing_file.py .
-The results will also be stored in Results.csv
+#### For getting results, add the test image to the test folder and run Testing_file.py .
+The results will also be stored in Results.csv .

 #### Answers to the questions :
 1. My desired salary is 8 LPA - 10 LPA INR .